 But can they actually put you in jail for not paying up?

-Our Los Angeles bankruptcy lawyers know the answer is “sometimes‚” though it depends on who the collector is and how deep their pockets are.
+Our Woodland Hills bankruptcy lawyers know the answer is “sometimes‚” though it depends on who the collector is and how deep their pockets are.

 This is an incredibly troubling prospect‚ given that America supposedly did away with “debtor’s prisons” back in the 18th Century‚ recognizing that it was unconstitutional and‚ frankly‚ counterproductive.
 The reasons being that first‚ it subjects poor people to a greater likelihood of incarceration and secondly‚ someone who is jailed can’t do much of anything to pay off that debt.